Road to Quinault

 The largest Sitka Spruce in the world.
 Look how wide it is compared to the trees along the road.

-This beach is one of the few places with a good view of the lake, because virtually the entire shore is forested.
+a good view of the lake, because virtually the entire shore is forested.

 The lake is long and thin, with rolling hills behind it.